 The archaeological evidence from prehistory supports this view: there are virtually no male icons in prehistory, because there are no 'fathers,' no warriors, no priests—there are no male gender roles tied to male lineage.
 Instead there are thousands of female figurines.
 Marija Gimbutas argues that this is evidence for a "civilization of the goddess," and for early monotheism.
 She says the goddess icon was a unifier, an agent of culture who kept the peace, made the people, and helped us survive for tens of thousands of years.
 The female body was seen as Creatrix and leader, and male bodies were underdeveloped women who can’t give birth or feed babies.
 Because we saw both male and female bodies come from the female, her body must somehow contain both.

 And look!
-The Venus of Willendorf's unnaturally thin arms make her breasts look like penises, and archaeologist Rosemary Joyce points out that figurines like the one on the right can obviously be viewed in two ways.
-Another secret about how prehistoric people felt about semen reveals itself when we notice this homomorphy of the breasts and male genitalia.
+The Venus of Willendorf's unnaturally thin arms make her breasts look like penises, and archaeologist Rosemary Joyce points out that figurines like the one to the right of the Venus of Willendorf can obviously be viewed in two ways.
+Another secret about how prehistoric people felt about semen reveals itself when we notice this homomorphy or visual rhyming of the breasts and male genitalia.
 There is an association between the milk from the penis and the milk from the breasts [fantastically expressed in Murakami’s 1998 fiberglass sculptures], so we can infer that semen may have been considered a food.
 But, like food, it may have also been, in the end, associated with feces and other bodily wastes.